jdhitsolutions/WindowsSandboxTools/README.md

 + Look for a way to organize script components used for `LogonCommand` settings.
 + Use a default shared folder that can be a bit more generic.
 + Add a better way to provide or integrate toast notifications.
++ Create a graphical interface for creating configurations.

+Feel free to post enhancment suggestions in Issues.